MichaelB167/bitcoin-mining-applications/README.md

    -d description="Receiver for John Doe" \
    -d email="test@example.com"
 ```
-Yielding a massive json string, the highlights of which are:
+Yielding a massive json object, the highlights of which are:

 ```
 "bitcoin_amount": 1757908,